ModernFlyouts-Community/ModernFlyouts/README.md

 - **Timeout** of flyouts can be changed

 ## System Requirements
-- **Windows 10 1809 and above** (older versions such as v0.3 and below supports Windows downlevel to Windows 8, however v0.4 and above won't)
+- **Windows 10 1809 and above** (older versions such as v0.3 and below support Windows 10 1803 downlevel till Windows 8, however v0.4 and above won't)

 ## Installation
 Modern Flyouts is available for you to install via [GitHub](https://github.com/ShankarBUS/ModernFlyouts/releases/latest), **winget** and the [Microsoft Store](https://www.microsoft.com/store/apps/9MT60QV066RP).